Political parties urged to pay special attention to rehabilitation of people displaced by climate change

 12. The “Strategy for Inclusive Rehabilitation of Climate Displaced Communities,” as proposed by Water Initiatives, can take care of the rehabilitation needs of many communities, including the youth, facing climate-induced forced displacement in the state with supportive policy and plan measures that not only take care of their housing needs and basic amenities requirements but also help them in getting compensated for the land loss, support for ensuring dignified living and livelihoods, and in other requirements as they adapt to the changes in a way that they move towards ‘climate resilience’ pathways.

-13. Climate change, sea-level rise, and other related factors critically impact the local ecosystems and alter ecosystem-based livelihood opportunities.
+13. Climate change, sea-level rise, and other related factors critically impact local ecosystems and alter ecosystem-based livelihood opportunities.
 We urge the political parties to act towards a ‘Commons Policy’ for Odisha so that local ecosystem restoration efforts can be taken in an integrated approach by considering all common property resources to adapt to these impacts.
 In this policy, a significant support system should be provided to youths by facilitating their involvement in ecosystem restoration efforts and engaging them in both decision-making and implementation of such efforts.
-For this, the existing schemes, such as ICZMP, MNREGS, etc., should be integrated and made part of the Commons Policy.
+For this, the existing schemes, such as ICZMP, MGNREGS, etc., should be integrated and made part of the Commons Policy.

-14. Skill development for youths should be taken up with a particular focus on all the above policies so that they can develop new capacities to enhance income and sustainability from nature-based occupations such as farming, fishery, dairy, etc. Skillsets should also be diversified to help the youths establish other livelihood options and provide them with financial and facilitation support.
+14. Skill development for youths should be taken up with a particular focus on all the above policies so that they can develop new capacities to enhance income and sustainability from nature-based occupations such as farming, fishing, dairy, etc. Skillsets should also be diversified to help the youths establish other livelihood options and provide them with financial and facilitation support.

 15. Existing schemes should be leveraged to provide skills and support systems for youths in the farm, fishery and forestry sectors.
 As casuarina and mangrove restoration efforts need to be increased, youths should be involved in these so that they are assured of their livelihood options and develop a sense of ownership in furthering such drives.

-17. Safe drinking water on a 24x7 basis should be provided at the homes in the relocation colonies; sanitation management should be done using the latest methods and technology; green energy should be used to power the houses as well as other establishments created in these relocation colonies.
+17. Safe drinking water on a 24x7 basis should be provided at the homes in the relocation colonies; sanitation management should be done using the latest methods and technology; and green energy should be used to power the houses as well as other establishments created in these relocation colonies.
 No youth should be deprived of education in such relocation colonies.

 18. Robust medical systems should be set up in coastal Odisha for regular check-ups of health conditions arising from increased freshwater resources' increased salinity.
-Youths and others have been complaining of kidney, skin and stomach-related diseases the most.
+Youths and others have been complaining of kidney, skin, and stomach-related diseases the most.
 Special health camps and treatment facilities should be provided regularly, and the government should provide funds.

 20. Special efforts should be taken to conserve the freshwater ecosystems of the coastal areas from saline water intrusion.